2022/23 Woodford Folk Festival

 - Non-residents of the Shire will be required to prepare and package food in approved licensed kitchens.

-- A copy of the current Health Department Licence issued by the relevant Local Authority is required by both the festival and also MBRC.
+- A copy of the current Health Department License issued by the relevant Local Authority is required by both the festival and also MBRC.

 Cleaning and sanitising surfaces and utensils